 Bolts indoors are often placed about a meter apart so there’s always something close to clip in to.
 Outdoors bolt placement is harder to do so bolts are generally more spaced out.
 You could find yourself climbing a couple of meters above a bolt in some areas!

 Outdoors you have to place the quickdraws on lead routes, then clip in the rope.
 Top ropes need to be set up by leading a sport route first and setting up something to thread a rope through.
-You can also set up a trad anchor to thread the rope though or walk in from the top to set one up.
+You can also set up a trad anchor to thread the rope through or walk in from the top to set one up.

-The big differences are that you’ll have to find the area, figure out which part of brownish-grey rock is the right route, and deal with any number of potential issues.
+The big differences are that you’ll have to find the area, figure out which part of the brownish-grey rock is the right route, and deal with any number of potential issues.
 Getting outdoors and having a mini adventure is half the fun of climbing.

 When Did Sport Climbing Start?

-When routes started getting bolted the ethics were that you had to places the bolts while on the route.
+When routes started getting bolted the ethics were that you had to place the bolts while on the route.
 As climbers pushed the boundaries of how hard you could climb and how overhung a route could be – this changed.